JohanLi1990/Learning_Notes/TulingNotes.md

     - The question is how do we monitor multiple sockets:
       - **select**. default implementations, add current process to all monitoring socket; every wake up requires removal of process from each monitored sockets, very costly.
 And still you don't know exactly who woke you up, so you need to traverse socket fd all again.
       - **epoll**
-        - separation of concerns, `epoll_ctl` add all monitoed sockets into `epfd` (created by `epoll_create`), then use `epoll_wait` for data
+        - separation of concerns, `epoll_ctl` add all monitoed sockets into the wait-queue of `epfd` (created by `epoll_create`), then use `epoll_wait` for data
         - `epfd` corresponds to `eventpoll` object, which has its own waiting queue, and `rdlist` (ready list).
+        - For every socket to monitor (registered by `epoll_ctl(ADD, fd)`), we create a node called `epitam`
-        - instead of adding process to waiting queue of the monitored socket, we add `eventpoll` to the waiting queue of socket.
+        - instead of adding process to waiting queue of the monitored socket, we add `epitam` to the waiting queue of socket, AND we add `epitam` to the RB tree of `event_poll`, for easy searching and updates later
-        - we add process to the waiting queue of `eventpoll`
+        - we add process to the waiting queue of `event_poll`
+        - when socket has incoming data, `epitam` will be woken up, and added to `rdlist`
-        - when ever rdlist changes, `eventpoll` informs process in its waiting list, with `rdlist`, then process knows exactly which sockets are changed.
+        - when ever rdlist changes, `event_poll` informs process in its waiting list, with `rdlist`, then process knows exactly which sockets are changed.
+Process then consumes from head of the `rdlist`, and pops from back.
-        - in `eventpoll` struct, `rdlist` is a `deque`, to monitor sockets, it uses redblack tree, for ease of searching, and avoid repeated add.
+        - in `eventpoll` struct, `rdlist` is a doubly-linked list, to monitor sockets, it uses redblack tree, for ease of searching, and avoid repeated add.
+        - Time Complexity for dealing with Socket that is ready : O(1)
+        - O(logN) for adding epitam to rbtree
+        - O(logN) for looking up epitam, this usually happens when you want to change the `interestOps` of a thread to socket, i.e. doing `epoll_ctl(MOD, fd)`

 - **Additional**:
   - How many ways for inter process communications?